St. Rose's High School (Guyana): History

 The section of the school built in 1912 was set for demolition in 2018.
-Some of the schools buildings are considered a national heritage site by the National Trust of Guyana St. Rose shares the compound with the St. Agnes Primary.
+Some of the schools buildings are considered a national heritage site by the National Trust of Guyana.

+Facilities

+The school has three science laboratories.
+There is a library, a Home Economics Department, an AutoCAD laboratory, an Industrial Arts Department, and a computer laboratory.
+The campus also has a document centre, a sick bay, and a basketball court which is used for cricket, volleyball, football, etc.

 Student organizations and traditions

+Houses and their colours

-St. Rose's students are sorted into five houses; Brescia, Cologne, Lima, Loretto, Merici.
+St. Rose's students are sorted into five houses; Their names, colours and mottos are: